 In traditional broadcast and cable system advertising, the reach is so broad that often the advertising dollars are wasted presenting a message to such a wide viewership that is so poorly targeted.

-An internet connected device, such as Roku, has a distinct advantage of being able to deliver streamed advertising content through something called over-the-top (OTT) services.
+An internet-connected device, such as Roku, has the distinct advantage of being able to deliver streamed advertising content through something called over-the-top (OTT) services.
 This OTT streaming content is displayed on the CTV devices mentioned above.